jimbeaudoin/dotfiles/README.md

 #### PS1 Prompt Example  (I like to keep my prompt clean)

-Copy this line of code to your `.bashrc` file.
+Copy the following lines of code to your `.bashrc` file.

 ```
 source ~/.git-prompt.sh